tpm2-software/tpm2-tools/man/tss2_exportkey.1.md

 # DESCRIPTION

 **tss2_exportkey**(1) - This command will duplicate a key and encrypt it using the public key of a new parent.
 The exported data will contain the re-wrapped key pointed to by the pathOfKeyToDuplicate and then the JSON encoded policy.
-The exported data SHALL be encoded as described in the FAPI specification.

 # OPTIONS